EsrefPivcic/Driving-License-Test-Simulator/README.md

 ## Features

-- **Homepage:** The app currently features a homepage with different tests categorized by vehicle types.
+- **Homepage:** The app features a homepage with different tests categorized by vehicle types.

 - **Test Categories:** Each category, such as cars or motorbikes, contains a set of questions for simulation.